Jimmie Johnson: Other racing

 Johnson first raced in the Race of Champions in Europe in 2002.
-He was eliminated in the first runoff by then world rally champion Marcus Grönholm of Finland but he and Jeff Gordon and Colin Edwards racing as Team USA won the teams' championship.
-He returned to the event two years later but lost the quarter finals 0–2 to Mattias Ekström of Sweden who was DTM German Touring Car champion that year.
-Johnson entered the 2006 Race of Champions but did not start due to injury received just days before the race.
+He was eliminated in the first runoff by then world rally champion Marcus Grönholm of Finland, but he and Jeff Gordon and Colin Edwards racing as Team USA won the teams' championship.
+He returned to the event two years later but lost the quarter finals 0–2 to Mattias Ekström of Sweden, who was DTM German Touring Car champion that year.
+Johnson entered the 2006 Race of Champions but did not start due to an injury received just days before the race.
 He still attended the event to cheer for teammate Travis Pastrana.
 In the 2007 event, Johnson was eliminated before the quarter-finals by Formula One driver Sébastien Bourdais of France.

 In 2004, he started racing in Grand-Am with the 24 Hours of Daytona, where he finished eighth.
 He also entered the event one year later, which his team, Howard-Boss Motorsports, finished second.
 Two years later, he entered two events, which were both held at Daytona International Speedway.
 During the races, his team finished 9th and 19th.
 In 2008, Johnson moved to Bob Stallings Racing with Alex Gurney and Jon Fogarty to race in the 2008 Rolex 24 at Daytona, where the team finished second.
 One year later, he returned with GAINSCO/Bob Stallings Racing for his fifth Rolex 24 appearance.
 During the race, his team finished seventh.
-He returned to the team in 2010, to race in the Rolex 24 and Sahlen's Six Hours of the Glen.
+He returned to the team in 2010 to race in the Rolex 24 and Sahlen's Six Hours of the Glen.
 During the Rolex 24 at Daytona his team finished 21st, while at Watkins Glen the team finished sixth.
-He returned to the Rolex 24, in 2011 where his team finished 15th.
+He returned to the Rolex 24, in 2011 where his team finished fifteenth.

 He returned to the race in 2021, driving an Ally Financial-sponsored No. 48 Cadillac DPi-V.R for Action Express Racing alongside Simon Pagenaud, Kamui Kobayashi, and Mike Rockenfeller.
 He finished second for a third time in his career.
-Alongside Pagenaud and Kobayashi, he will participate in all IMSA Michelin Endurance Cup races for 2021 which include Sebring, Watkins Glen and Road Atlanta.
-At Sebring, his team finished third but they were moved to the rear of DPi classification for violating drive time rules after Pagenaud was found to have driven more than the maximum 4 hours within a 6-hour time period.
+Alongside Pagenaud and Kobayashi, he will participate in all IMSA Michelin Endurance Cup races for 2021, which include Sebring, Watkins Glen, and Road Atlanta.
+At Sebring, his team finished third, but they were moved to the rear of DPi classification for violating drive time rules after Pagenaud was found to have driven more than the maximum four hours within a six-hour time period.
 The team finished 28th in overall ranking.

 On November 26, 2018, Johnson participated in a motorsports cultural exchange with two-time F1 champion Fernando Alonso at Bahrain International Circuit, where both drivers compared their respective race cars.